akshaykri/dhsc/README.md

 Read the report (Report.pdf) for more details, or see the other Jupyter notebook (demo.ipynb) for a demo.

+This project makes extensive use of NumPy and SciPy.

 Thanks to Michael Muller, who taught the course.